MDavidHernandezP/DataWarehousePipelineETL/README.md

 ## Credits

-This project was originally created by a group team of Data Engineering Students for the subject Database Management.
+This project was originally created by a group team of Data Engineering Students for the subject Data Preprocessing.

 1. MARIO DAVID HERNÁNDEZ PANTOJA
-2.
+2. LUIS ARTURO MICHEL PEREZ
+3. GERARDO HERNÁNDEZ WIDMAN
+4. OSCAR MARTINEZ ESTEVEZ
+5. MOISES JESUS CARRILLO ALONZO

-Then it was reinvented for its improvement and is being mantained by:
+Then it was reinvented for its improvement and is being maintained by:

 1. MARIO DAVID HERNÁNDEZ PANTOJA